Digestive Enzymes vs. Probiotics: Key Differences to Know | Daily Dose - Physician's Choice

 The digestive tract also houses the gut microbiome, a collection of trillions of microorganisms, including bacteria and fungi, many of which are beneficial and some of which can be harmful.

 The importance of maintaining a balanced gut microbiome and efficient digestive function are both well documented.
-We've learned more and more over the last several decades about how the health of the gut affects the health of the brain, the immune system, hormonal function, and even the heart
+We've learned more and more over the last several decades about how the health of the gut affects the health of the brain, the immune system hormonal function, and even the heart

 Given the significance of digestion and gut health, it's not surprising that many people have turned to supplements like digestive enzymes and probiotics to enhance their health.